Home

 The considerations include contributions by each spouse including services as a homemaker, the economic circumstances of both parties, the duration of the marriage, and interruptions in personal careers and educational opportunities.

-Retirement Plans and Florida Divorce Law
+Retirement Plans

 In addition to actual assets, the court considers whether each party has the desire to hold on to an asset or business.

-Marital Debts and Liabilities
+Marital Debts & Liabilities

 Debts are also considered under Florida divorce law, and the court tries to be equitable in terms of who caused the debt and whether it is personal or joint.